kluctl/kluctl/docs/commands.md

   Misc arguments:
     -y, --yes                     Suppresses 'Are you sure?' questions and proceeds as if you would answer 'yes'.
     --dry-run                     Performs all kubernetes API calls in dry-run mode.
+    -o, --output TEXT             Specify output format and target file, in the format 'format=path'.
+Format can either be 'text' or 'yaml'.
+Can be specified multiple times.
+The actual format for yaml is currently not documented and subject to change.
 ```
 <!-- END SECTION -->